Durham University, Department of History

 |Institution Type:||College / University|

-Job Title: Assistant Professor in Modern British History (HIST19-56)
+Job Title: Assistant Professor in the History of Science and/or Technology (HIST19-55)

 Department: Department of History